lacht/lacht.github.io/README.md

 #### Brief Description
 This artifact was created to be an expansion of the BMI application.
 I wanted to incorporate a database for medical records with MongoDB.
 I had worked with MongoDB previously in Advanced Programming Concepts.
 MongoDB is an open source database management system (DBMS).
 Unlike a traditional database (RDBMS) system which requires tables and design structure to be set prior to adding any information, MongoDB (NoSQL) can be set up without adding or worrying about constraints.
 It is a schema-less database.
 Documents can be easily added to the collection no matter what the type.
 It also offers the same CRUD capabilities as a traditional database.

-#### Reason for inclusion in portfolio
+#### Reason for inclusion in ePortfolio
 I wanted to create an overall database.
 I liked the fact that the NoSQL MongoDB database was easier to set up and modify.

 Here is an example of an ERD diagram that was created for a retail database artifact.
 This image shows the constraints and flow that must be established before creating a traditional relational database system.

 ![ERD example](https://user-images.githubusercontent.com/28314654/56473281-d79e5400-6436-11e9-96a9-544a1073fe94.png)

 Here is an image of a document being retrieved from MongoDB.
-No contraints or worrying about data types were necessary in order to set the database.
+No contraints or worrying about data types were necessary in order to set up the database.

 ![MongoDB example](https://user-images.githubusercontent.com/28314654/56476069-a5edb300-645f-11e9-9206-20b703507238.png)